Dr. Amy Jenks, Licensed Psychologist

 Background and Training

 Dr. Jenks received her Psy.D. in Clinical Psychology from Pacific University in Portland, Oregon.
 Dr. Jenks completed her internship at the Cincinnati VA Medical Center and a Postdoctoral Fellowship at the San Diego VA Medical Center and the Veterans Medical Research Foundation.
 Dr. Jenks is a graduate of the OCD Foundation’s Behavior Therapy Training Institute (BTTI) for adults and children.
 She is one of the few therapists in the country who has completed the BTTI’s pediatric and adult training.

 Obsessive Compulsive Disorder / OCD

-While at the San Diego VA Dr. Jenks worked at the Laboratory for Sleep and Behavioral Neuroscience where she received specialized training in Cognitive Behavioral Therapy for Insomnia and Imagery Rehearsal Therapy.
+While at the San Diego VA Dr. Jenks worked at the Laboratory for Sleep and Behavioral Neuroscience where she received specialized training in Cognitive Behavioral Therapy for Insomnia and Imagery Rehearsal Therapy for nightmares.
 When working with individuals with insomnia Dr. Jenks uses approaches that have been shown to effectively improve sleep quality and quantity.
 In addition to CBT Dr. Jenks often incorporates mindfulness and acceptance strategies into treatment.

 During her fellowship she participated in an intensive training program in Prolonged Exposure (PE) for PTSD with Dr. Edna Foa at the University of Pennsylvania’s Center for the Treatment and Study of Anxiety.
 As a result she is certified by Dr. Edna Foa in Prolonged Exposure treatment for PTSD.
 When treating PTSD Dr. Jenks uses evidence-based treatment practices which include exposure and cognitive processing.